CN3ves/5-/docs/index.md

   * Gaining a bonus at a skill by taking a penalty on another.
 > A defensive character may wish to take a +1 defensive bonus in exchange for a -1 attack bonus or a manoeuvring character may put his efforts on outsmarting the target for a +1 manoeuvre bonus and the cost of a -1 defence penalty.
   * Sacrificing an action for the chance of repeating another.
-> An aggressive player may wish to gamble away the defence action to attempt a new attack, depending on the first attack being successful, or a hideen charatcer my gamble away his attack to move silently even further.
+> An aggressive player may wish to gamble away the defence action to attempt a new attack, depending on the first attack being successful, or a hidden character my gamble away his attack to move silently even further.
   * Sacrifice the action success for an increases number of targets.
 > A fighter may gamble away his success changes in order to attack an extra target by attacking twice with a -1 skill rank penalty, or a wizard may try to split his spell between 3 targets taking a -2 skill rank penalty.